sanskar001/react-testing/README.md

 3. Refactor the code for optimization while ensuring the tests continue to pass.

 Also called red-green testing as all tests go from a red failed state to a green passed state.

+## Note: You can use "it()" method in place of "test()" for testing.

+## Code Coverage

+A metric that can help you understand how much of your software code is tested.

+Types:

+1. Statement coverage.
+2. Branches coverage.
+3. Function coverage.
+4. Line coverage.

+Run: "yarn test --coverage --watchAll"
+Run: "yarn test --coverage --watchAll --collectCoverageFrom='src/components/\*_/_.{tsx, ts}'"

+## What to test in react

+1. Test component renders.
+2. Test component render with props.
+3. Test component render with state.
+4. Test component reacts to event.

+## What not to test in react.

+1. Third party library
+2. Implementation detail.
+3. Code that does matter to user point view.